Smallpox

 Effectiveness and Evidence

 Historical data show a 98% reduction in disease incidence among vaccinated contacts.
 Clinical trials in 2018 confirmed that tecovirimat reduced infection-related mortality by 75%.
-In monkey models, the drug decreased lung viral loads by 99%.
+In monkey models, the drug decreased lung viral load by 99%.

 Alternatives